Chart Pattern Research

 The easiest pattern to trade is the rectangle or Darvas Box.
 This is a chart pattern where the stock makes a series of highs and lows within a boxed price range.
 When the stock breaks out of this range, it can signal either an uptrend or a downtrend.
 Experienced traders look for volume expansion when trading these patterns to confirm that the breakout is legitimate.

-Learn the Success Rates of 65 Chart Patterns The Encyclopedia of Chart Patterns by Tom Bulkowski details the reliability and success rates of 65 chart patterns and shows you how to trade them.
-It is an indispensable resource for traders and investors looking to increase their profitability by taking advantage of stock chart patterns.
-This comprehensive reference book contains in-depth explanations and detailed illustrations of more than 65 different patterns, including Head and Shoulders, Double Tops, Wedges, Flags, Gaps, and more.
+The Encyclopedia of Chart Patterns by Tom Bulkowski details the reliability and success rates of 65 chart patterns and shows you how to trade them.
+It is an indispensable resource for traders and investors seeking to enhance their profitability by leveraging stock chart patterns.
+This comprehensive reference book provides in-depth explanations and detailed illustrations of over 65 different patterns, including Head and Shoulders, Double Tops, Wedges, Flags, Gaps, and more.

 Encyclopedia of Chart Patterns by Tom Bulkowski